-We have raised to 'BBB (sf)' from 'BB (sf)' our rating on the class B notes.
-These notes could withstand stresses at a higher rating than 'BBB'.
-However, we have limited our upgrade based on their overall credit enhancement and position in the waterfall, the deterioration in the macroeconomic environment, and the risk that payment holidays could become arrears in the future.
+We have raised our ratings on the class A2, B, C, and D notes to 'AA+ (sf)', 'A+ (sf)', and 'A- (sf)', and 'BBB- (sf)' from 'AA- (sf)', 'A- (sf)', 'BBB (sf)', and 'BB+ (sf)', respectively.
+These notes could withstand stresses at a higher rating than the current ratings assigned.
+However, we have limited our upgrades based on their overall credit enhancement and position in the waterfall, the deterioration in the macroeconomic environment, and the risk that payment holidays could become arrears in the future.

-The class C notes paid all unpaid interest due on the November 2019 interest payment date.
-Since then, interest on this tranche has been paid timely, and it has started amortization.
-However, this tranche is not collateralized, and it is paid after amortization of the reserve fund.
-It missed a significant amount of interest payments in the past, and it is still not certain that future interest payments will not be missed.
-Given its credit enhancement and position in the waterfall, we have affirmed our 'D (sf)' rating on this class of notes.
+The class E notes paid all unpaid interest due on the February 2019 interest payment date.
+Since then, interest on this tranche has been paid timely.
+Some interest payments were missed in the past.
+However, this tranche is not collateralized and is paid after amortization of the reserve fund.
+It is still not certain that future interest payments will not be missed.
+Given its current credit enhancement and its position in the waterfall, we have affirmed our 'D (sf)' rating on the class e notes.

-As vaccine rollouts in several countries continue, S&P Global Ratings believes there remains a high degree of uncertainty about the evolution of the coronavirus pandemic and its economic effects.
-Widespread immunization, which certain countries might achieve by midyear, will help pave the way for a return to more normal levels of social and economic activity.
-We use this assumption about vaccine timing in assessing the economic and credit implications associated with the pandemic (see our research here: www.spglobal.com/ratings).
+S&P Global Ratings believes there remains high, albeit moderating, uncertainty about the evolution of the coronavirus pandemic and its economic effects.
+Vaccine production is ramping up and rollouts are gathering pace around the world.
+Widespread immunization, which will help pave the way for a return to more normal levels of social and economic activity, looks to be achievable by most developed economies by the end of the third quarter.
+However, some emerging markets may only be able to achieve widespread immunization by year-end or later.
+We use these assumptions about vaccine timing in assessing the economic and credit implications associated with the pandemic (see our research here: www.spglobal.com/ratings).
 As the situation evolves, we will update our assumptions and estimates accordingly.